-January Jones Flaunts Cleavage In A Striped Bikini Top As She Reaches One Million Followers On Instagram
+January Jones Flaunts Cleavage In A Striped Bikini Top As She Reaches 1 Million Followers On Instagram

 The gray sweatpants that January was wearing with her bikini top were barely visible at the bottom of her photo.
 The image also captured the small size of her toned midsection.

 January accessorized her look with a gold medallion charm necklace and a pair of cat-eye sunglasses from Neubau Eyewear.
-The chic shades had gold lenses and wire frames.
+The chic shades had gold lenses and wireframes.
 She was also sporting a forward helix piercing in her right ear.

 The actress was wearing her blunt-cut bob pushed back behind her ears.
 Her pale skin looked flawless, and she appeared to be wearing little or no makeup.